 I’ve seen the question about balancing blogging and studying quite a lot lately.
-It’s no surprise why because it can be a pain in the arse to give both equal attention and more often than not one of them starts to get neglected.
-I know this because I went through this last year when I had just started my first year of university.
+It’s no surprise why because it can be a pain in the arse to give both equal attention.
+Honestly, I know this because I went through this last year when I had just started my first year of university.
 I was overwhelmed by these new changes in my life and I just didn’t focus on my blog.
-I was rushing posts, skipping weeks that I couldn’t be bothered to write on etc. I was allowing my passion to just pass me by because I wasn’t aware of how to balance it properly.
-This lead to me just deleting everything on my blog in February, I speak more about that in this post if you’re interested.
-Anyway, I decided to give myself a fresh start and since then I’ve learned how to balance my passion for blogging with my passion for my studies.
-Please note, I will be referring to university in this as that’s where I am in education but just replace the work ‘univeristy’ with school or college if that’s the level you’re at, this post isn’t exclusively for university students.
+I was rushing posts, skipping weeks that I couldn’t be bothered to write on etc.

 HAVE A PLAN THAT YOU CAN STICK TO

 When your new timetable is up and you have an idea of when you’re in then this is the best place to start.
 I try to keep days when I work on my blog and on my uni work separate so that I don’t feel overwhelmed.
 For example, I’m in university on a Monday, Wednesday and Thursday this semester which means that Tuesday and Friday are my days where I focus solely on my blog.
 Saturday and Sunday are the days when I do my readings for uni or take blog photos or just do whatever needs doing.
 Just give yourself a little schedule so you know what days to focus on what to keep you in check.

 KNOW THE LITTLE STEPS YOU HAVE TO TAKE